nixluser/SlackBuilds/README.md

 # SlackBuilds

-Just a collection of some SlackBuild scripts.
+Just a collection of SlackBuild scripts I use for my own purposes.

+Templates downloaded from https://www.slackbuilds.org/templates/ and are here for my own ease of use.